anagromataf/ModelTransformer/README.md

 	@end

 In general the transformation is done with the following methods, that can be overwritten in subclasses.
-All this methods have a fallback that _forward_ the call the the underlying object.
+The base class will return the value from `valueForKey:`, if the property is an attribute property, or in case of an relationship property an object of type `MTObjectTransformer` or `MTArrayTransformer`, depending on the cardinality (to-one or to-many).

 ### Object Transformer